NIVANorge/Mobius2/docs/mobius2docs/guide.md

 A good complement to the guide is to read the code of [existing modules and models](https://github.com/NIVANorge/Mobius2/tree/main/models), starting with something simple like SimplyQ.

 The guide is not yet complete.
 More chapters will appear.
 Planned next chapters:
-- Lake coupled to catchment
-- Lake biochemistry
+- Lake dissolved organic carbon
 - (more)